NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     contain the three components of the triangulation error vector in the North-East-Down coordinate system.

+.. _stereo-default-covariance:

 Error propagation (used in triangulation)
 -----------------------------------------

+For context, see :numref:`dg_cov`.

 compute-point-cloud-covariances
     Propagate the covariances of satellite positions and orientations to the triangulated point cloud.
-Applicable only for Maxar (DigitalGlobe) sensors.
+Applicable only to Maxar (DigitalGlobe) sensors.
 This option implies
     ``--dg-use-csm``.
+No velocity aberration or atmospheric refraction correction gets applied.

 position-covariance-factor <double (default: 1.0)>
     Multiply the satellite position covariances by this number before